-- C. All use of force incidents involving the discharge of OC spray will be referred to the Use of Force Review Board.
+- 1. If the use of force was objectively reasonable, consistent with the law, and departmental policies.
+The decision to use force should be evaluated from the perspective of a reasonable officer in the same situation, based on the totality of the circumstances known to or perceived by the officer at the time, rather than with the benefit of hindsight.
+The "totality of the circumstances" shall account for occasions when officers may be forced to make quick judgments about using force. - 2.
+Any training issues identified in the use of force incident. - B. If the ADD has any concerns that the use of force was not objectively reasonable, outside the law, or outside of policy, the ADD shall contact the Professional Standards DD, or designee, to determine if the incident should be routed to the Professional Standards Division for review and/or investigation.
+Further, if there is a concern or complaint, whether generated internally or externally, alleging the amount of force used was not objectively reasonable or otherwise outside of department policy, the matter will be referred to the Professional Standards Division for further review. - C. All use of force incidents involving the discharge of OC spray and any physical force causing injury (visible or complaint), shall be referred to the Professional Standards Division DD for convening the Use of Force Review Board.
+A use of force not resulting in injury or complaint can be referred to the Use of Force Review Board by administration through the Professional Standards Division DD.
 The primary function of the Use of Force Review Board is to determine if the force was consistent with training and within departmental policy and procedures.
-Refer to PMI 1-4-108 Use of Force Review Board for the purpose, function, and parameters of the Use of Force Review Board. - D. In the event there is a concern or complaint alleging the amount of force used was not objectively reasonable or otherwise outside of departmental policy, the matter will be referred to the Professional Standards Division for further review. - E. During the review process, the assigned ADD will identify incidents that would be appropriate for debriefing with the involved staff for the purposes of training as well as mitigating the effects of trauma on staff.
+Refer to PMI 1-4-108 Use of Force Review Board for the purpose, function, and parameters of the Use of Force Review Board.
+All reports for incidents being referred to the Use of Force Review Board shall be forwarded within seven (7) days of the incident. - D. Reports for incidents being referred to the Professional Standards Division for investigation or for convening the Use of Force Review Board shall be forwarded within seven (7) days of the incident. - E. During the review process, the assigned ADD will identify incidents that would be appropriate for debriefing with the involved staff for the purposes of training as well as mitigating the effects of trauma on staff.
 A stress debrief may be coordinated immediately after the incident.
 Tactical debriefs shall not occur prior to the findings of the Use of Force Review Board. - F. The ADD, overseeing JH's Institutional Security Unit, will track all use of force incidents and provide a quarterly summary to the Chief Probation Officer (CPO) through his/her chain of command providing the following metrics in a searchable spreadsheet/document: - 1.
 An itemized list of use of force events including the following information: - a.
 The individualized master list number (e.g. L#) of the youth - b.
 Gender, age, and race/ethnicity - c.
-Location of incident (e.g. Unit I dayroom, classroom # 13, etc.) - d.
+Location of incident (e.g. Unit I dayroom, classroom # 13, etc.)

+- d.
 Injuries sustained by youth - e.
 Injuries sustained by staff - f.
-Staff members physically involved in the restraint
+Staff members physically involved in the restraint - g.
+Type of force used and whether it was found to be in policy